 Looking at the massive range of crash pads for bouldering beginners starting outside can be a daunting task.
-We’ve covered everything you need to know in depth in our “Bouldering Pad Buyer’s Guide 2019”, but today we’ll show you the very best beginner bouldering pads to buy in 2019 based on a simple set of rules.
+We've covered everything you need to know in depth in our "Bouldering Pad Buyer’s Guide", but today we'll show you the very best beginner bouldering pads to buy right now based on a simple set of rules.

 Our simple checklist for a beginner pad: